andmadri/minishell/README.md

 }
 ```

-Remember that you have to copy your own environment variables as you need to change them throughout the minishell execution therefore when you export and unset variables, you need to free and allocate memory everytime
+Remember that you have to copy your own environment variables as you need to change them throughout the minishell execution therefore when you export and unset variables, you need to free and allocate memory everytime.

 ### unset
 Removes environment variables.
-It deletes specified variables from the shell’s environment
+It deletes specified variables from the shell’s environment.

 ```c
 char	**rearrange_env(char *ptr_unset, char **array)